Requests for documentation on audio CD are rare, but they can be time consuming.

 It may be worthwhile first asking the individual if an electronic version of the document might be acceptable instead.

-If not, short documents can be fairly quickly read and recorded using a microphone and recorder available from Audio Visual and multimedia service.
+If not, short documents can be fairly quickly read and recorded using a microphone and recorder available from the IS Audio Visual and multimedia service.

-User services staff will be happy to show you how to use Read and Write, which can also be used for longer documents.
+User services staff will be happy to show you how to use Read and Write.

 If you require further assistance, please contact Viki Galt, the Disability Information Officer.